Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Creeping Mahonia (Berberis repens)

 Creeping mahonia is perfect for growing in a small, compact landscape due to its short height and spread.
-The evergreen shrub blooms with golden yellow flowers and has year-long bluish-green foliage and clusters of waxy-blue berries.
+The spring-flowering, evergreen shrub blooms with golden yellow flowers and has year-long bluish-green foliage and clusters of waxy-blue berries.
 This small broadleaf shrub grows up to 1.5 ft.
 (0.45 m) tall and 3 ft.
 (1 m) wide.

 Sun-loving creeping mahonia is tolerant of drought and resistant to deer and rabbits.
 This low-growing shrub is suitable for planting in small gardens in USDA zones 5 to 8.

 Creeping mahonia is a perfect small flowering shrub for sunny landscapes.
-Due to its low growth, you can plant it as ground cover or planting under larger shrubs.
+Due to its low growth, you can plant it as ground cover or under larger shrubs.
 Additionally, the compact shrub grows well in borders and containers.

 Lydian Broom (Genista lydia)